tabahi/plugins.octoprint.org/_plugins/filamentmotionsensor.md

 - Jam

 screenshots:
-#- url: /assets/img/plugins/smartfilamentsensorV2/settings.PNG
+- url: /assets/img/plugins/filamentmotionsensor/settings.png
-#  alt: Screenshot of the plugin in settings
+  alt: Screenshot of the plugin in settings
-#  caption: Smart Filament Sensor settings
+  caption: Filament Motion Sensor's Settings
-#- url: url of another screenshot, /assets/img/...
+- url: /assets/img/plugins/filamentmotionsensor/sidebar.png
-#  alt: alt-text of another screenshot
+  alt: Screenshot of the plugin on the sidebar
-#  caption: caption of another screenshot
+  caption: Filament Motion Sensor's sidebar view during a print jam
 #- ...

 #featuredimage: url of a featured image for your plugin, /assets/img/...